chaoss/wg-metrics-development/focus-areas/contributions/programming-language-distribution.md

 # Programming Language Distribution

-### This metric is a release candidate.
-To comment on this metric please see Issue #[131](https://github.com/chaoss/wg-common/issues/131).
-Following a comment period, this metric will be included in the next regular release.

 Question: What are the different programming languages present in an open source project(s), and what is the percentage of each language?

 ## Description